The Chromatic Number of the Disjointness Graph of the Double Chain: Introduction

 The exact value of $f(n)$ has been computed.
 It is now known that

-Indeed, Fabila--Monroy and Wood \cite{ruy} showed in 2011 that the expression on the right hand side of Eq. (\ref{eq:f(n)}) is a lower bound for $f(n)$; and in the same year, Jonsson \cite{jonsson} established Eq. (\ref{eq:f(n)}) by proving that such an expression is also an upper bound for $f(n)$.
+Indeed, \cite{ruy} showed that the expression on the right hand side of Eq. (\ref{eq:f(n)}) is a lower bound for $f(n)$; and \cite{jonsson} established Eq. (\ref{eq:f(n)}) by proving that such an expression is also an upper bound for $f(n)$.
 Repeating the above arguments, we have that

 As far as we know $\{C_n \}_{n=1}^\infty$ is the only infinite family of point configurations\footnote{with different order types, that is.} for which the exact value of the chromatic number of their disjointness graph has been computed.
 In this paper we compute the chromatic number of the disjointness graph of another infinite family of point configurations, called the double chain.